Mount Rainier National Park: Park creation

 On March 2, 1899, President William McKinley signed a bill passed by Congress authorizing the creation of Mount Rainier National Park, the nation's fifth national park.
 It was the first national park created from a national forest.
 The Pacific Forest Reserve had been created in 1893 and included Mount Rainier.
 It was enlarged in 1897 and renamed Mount Rainier Forest Reserve.
 John Muir had visited Mount Rainier in 1888.
 Muir and nine others, including Edward Sturgis Ingraham, Charles Piper, and P. B. Van Trump, climbed to the summit in what became the fifth recorded ascent.

-The trip to Mount Rainier had played a role in reinvigorating Muir and convincing him to rededicate his life to the preservation of nature as national parks.
-At the time national forests, called forest reserves at first, were being created throughout the American West, under the utilitarian "conservation-through-use" view of Gifford Pinchot.
+The trip to Mount Rainier had played a role in reinvigorating Muir and convincing him to rededicate his life to the preservation of nature by establishing national parks.
+At the time, national forests, called forest reserves at first, were being created throughout the American West, under the utilitarian "conservation-through-use" view of Gifford Pinchot.
 Muir came to be known as a "preservationist".
 He wanted nature preserved under the more protected status of national parks.
-But during the 1890s there was more public support for creating national forests than national parks.
+But during the 1890s, there was more public support for creating national forests than national parks.
 During that decade, Muir and his supporters were only able to protect one national forest as a national park.
 When the Pacific Forest Reserve was created in 1893, Muir quickly persuaded the newly formed Sierra Club to support a movement to protect Rainier as a national park.
 Other groups soon joined, such as the National Geographic Society and scientific associations wanting Mount Rainier preserved as a place to study volcanism and glaciology.
 Commercial leaders in Tacoma and Seattle were also in support, as was the Northern Pacific Railway.
 The effort lasted over five years and involved six different attempts to push a bill through Congress.
 Congress eventually agreed, but only after acquiring assurances that none of the new park was suitable for farming or mining and that no federal appropriations would be necessary for its management.

 2006 flooding

-Mount Rainier National Park closed because of extensive flooding as a result of the November 6, 2006 Pineapple Express rainstorm when 18 in of rain fell in a 36-hour period.
+Mount Rainier National Park closed because of extensive flooding as a result of the November 6, 2006 Pineapple Express rainstorm when 18 in of rain fell in 36 hours.
 Campsites and roads throughout the park were washed away.
-Power to Paradise and Longmire was disrupted.
+Power to Paradise and Longmire were disrupted.
 Sunshine Point Campground, just inside the Nisqually Entrance, was destroyed and has not reopened.
 Parts of the Carbon River Road, once a vehicle-accessible entrance to the park, also washed out.
 The road has since remained closed to vehicle traffic.
 On May 5, 2007, the park reopened to automobile traffic via State Route 706 at the Nisqually Entrance.